pylonmc/pylon-docs/docs/en/creating-addons/custom-items/advanced-lore.md

 ### Units

-One final thing.
-We're currently manually adding 'seconds' - but Pylon has a units API we can use.
+In the example above, we're manually adding 'seconds' - but Pylon has a units API we can use.
 This API can automatically choose how to format the unit.
 It's very simple to use:

 === "Java"
     ```java title="BaguetteFlamethrower.java" hl_lines="16"
     public class BaguetteFlamethrower extends PylonItem implements PylonItemEntityInteractor {
-        private final int burnTimeTicks = getSettings().getOrThrow("burn-time-ticks", Integer.class);
+        private final int burnTimeTicks = getSettings().getOrThrow("burn-time-ticks", ConfigAdapter.INT);

         public BaguetteFlamethrower(@NotNull ItemStack stack) {
             super(stack);